Faculty & Staff

 What is dance?
 What and how do we know through dance?
 How does dance function in and contribute to societies?
 Such questions prompt students to engage in critical inquiry of dance as a constantly evolving global phenomenon.

 Julia M. Ritter, PhD, MFA, is an award-winning dance artist and scholar whose work demonstrates the interdisciplinary integration of over 30 years of training in dance, voice, and theatre techniques.
 From 2010 to 2021, Ritter served as chair and artistic director of the Dance Department.
 As a resourceful champion of dance in academia, she worked at the intersection of the arts, humanities, and sciences to catalyze knowledge, address social injustice, and foster engagement with international organizations and local communities for the common good.
 With the cooperation of colleagues, Ritter pioneered multiple curricular and programmatic initiatives, including the establishment of two new graduate degrees; multiple study abroad programs; and numerous community creative engagement projects.
 Her book Tandem Dances: Choreographing Immersive Performance (Oxford University Press, 2021) is the first to examine the role of dance in the emerging field of immersive theatre and performance studies.
 Ritter is the recipient of two awards for her research, including the 2016 Selma Jeanne Cohen Lecture Award from the Selma Jeanne Cohen Fund for International Scholarship on Dance (USA) and the 2014 Prix André G. Bourassa for Creative Research (Canada).
-Ritter is the recipient of three Fulbright Scholar awards for her choreographic research from the US Bureau of Education and Cultural Affairs (2002, 2005, 2008) and in 2004 she received an Individual Artist Fellowship Award for artistic excellence from the New Jersey State Council on the Arts.
-Ritter’s choreographic research has been funded by the international Trust for Mutual Understanding Foundation, The Geraldine R. Dodge Foundation, The American Music Center, The National Endowment for the Humanities, The New Jersey State Council on the Arts, and the Walt Whitman Center for Culture and Democracy.
-She is a frequent presenter at international academic conferences devoted to dance, theater, audience, and performance studies.
-Ritter holds two terminal degrees; a PhD in Dance from Texas Woman’s University, and an MFA in Dance from Temple University.
-She received her BFA in Dance degree with academic honors from the Dance Department at Mason Gross School of the Arts.
-Ritter has distinguished herself as an artistic director and academic leader by championing the work of culturally diverse artists with the aim of building inclusive communities that value dance as a means for innovation and social change.
+Ritter is the recipient of three Fulbright Scholar awards for her choreographic research in Europe, (2002, 2005, 2008) and in 2004 she received an Individual Artist Fellowship Award for artistic excellence from the New Jersey State Council on the Arts.
+Ritter has distinguished herself as an artistic director, publicly engaged scholar, and academic leader by championing the work of culturally diverse artists with the aim of building inclusive communities that value dance as a means for innovation and social change.